Guitar tunings: Alternative

-Alternative ("alternate") tuning refers to any open-string note arrangement other than standard tuning.
+Alternative ("alternate") tuning refers to any open string note arrangement other than standard tuning.
 These offer different kinds of deep or ringing sounds, chord voicings, and fingerings on the guitar.
-Alternative tunings are common in folk music where the guitar may be called upon to produce a sustained note or chord known as a drone.
-This often gives folk music its haunting and lamenting ambiance due to the atmosphere and mood that the notes make.
+Alternative tunings are common in folk music.
 Alternative tunings change the fingering of common chords when playing the guitar, and this can ease the playing of certain chords while simultaneously increase the difficulty of playing other chords.

 Some tunings are used for particular songs and may be named after the song's title.
 There are hundreds of these tunings, although many are slight variations of other alternate tunings.
 Several alternative tunings are used regularly by communities of guitarists who share a common musical tradition, such as American folk or Celtic folk music.

 The various alternative tunings have been grouped into the following categories: